microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOTransportRule/readme.md

 ## Description

-This resource configures Transport Rules in Exchange Online.
+This resource deals with EXO components.